rudaoshi/gpumatrix/README.md

 * Interface for user defined member functions, like Eigen;
 * Many functions and operations are waiting to be implemented.

+## Build and test

+* Build as a standard cmake project;
+* To correctly build the test, Eigen3 is needed.
+It's include-path can be specified by EIGEN3_INCLUDE_DIR variable.

+## Thanks

 GPUMatrix adopts the template expression architecture of TVMet library from tvmet.sourceforge.net.
 I'd like to appreciate Olaf Petzold for his great work on TVMet library.